m00nyONE/PasswordGen/README.md

 A simple & lightweight bash script to generate secure passwords in a given length and/or output them to a file.
 It uses the urandom device in your linux kernel to generate the passwords.
 It just greps characters out and joins them together.

-UPDATER IN BETA CURRENTLY - but no bugs found for now because its too simple to break ;-)

 # It also works as a Portable script, you don't need to install it before using